KernelTuner/kernel_tuner/INSTALL.rst

 working Python version, several Python packages, and optionally CUDA and/or OpenCL installations.
 All of this is explained in detail in this guide.

-For comprehensive step-by-step instructions on setting up a development environment, see `Contributing <https://kerneltuner.github.io/kernel_tuner/stable/contributing.html#development-environment>`__.
+For comprehensive step-by-step instructions on setting up a development environment, see :ref:`Development Environment <development environment>`.

 Python